 General aptitude, reading ability, previous years at Intermountain, and class grouping were not found to show any significant correlation with the self-definition test score.
 Age was found to be correlated at the .01 level with the younger students having the higher self-definition scores.

 Graham, Melvern Eugene, "Relationship of the Self-Concept to Selected Measures of Performance Among Male Navajo Students at Intermountain School" (1971).
 All Graduate Theses and Dissertations.
-Paper 1138.
+1138.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .